Trebor-Huang/model/category.typ

 - Examples of comprehension categories with Pi and Sigma types
   - LCCC
     - Note that it's very hard to define a CwF with an LCCC!
 More on this later
-    - Application of type theoretic language
+    - Application of type theoretic language (exponentiable arrows closed under pullback)
   - elementary toposes
     - presheaf categories
     - sheaves? maybe just over cantor space